MatiasNAmendola/libsf/README.md

         which is comprised of several sub-components:

         (1) VVM    - The Visual FreePro Virtual Machine top-level program.
-        (2) VVMOSS - The VVM Operating System Specific code.
+        (2) OSS    - The VVM Operating System Specific code.
-        (3) VVMMC  - The VVM Machine Code assembler, disassembler for debugger.
+        (3) MC     - The VVM Machine Code assembler, disassembler for debugger.
         (4) VASM   - The VVM source code assembler.
-        (5) VDebug - The VVM Debugger (a compiled DLL).
+        (5) VDeb   - The VVM Debugger (a compiled DLL).
         (6) VDebugLauncher - The VVM Debugger launcher (tells VVM to load the debugger DLL).
         (7) Localization - Supporting resource DLLs for English and Spanish.
         (8) For more information, see:  https://github.com/RickCHodgin/libsf/blob/master/vvm/how_to_contribute.txt